 Being able to read independently for pleasure in the early years means your child will start school with confidence, already knowing thousands more words than their peers.

-Reading both predicts and contributes to those skills, says Donald Bolger, who researches how the brain learns to read.
+Reading both predicts and contributes to those skills.
 "The better you are at reading, the more words you learn.
 The more words you learn, the better you are at reading and comprehending—especially things that would have been outside your domain of expertise."

 'My work is about building self-confidence, independence and a curiosity about the written 'code' so that they are intrinsically motivated to learn!
 This actually protects them from the flawed educational system most are likely to encounter'